LFGfg/TransDex/README.md

 cd /policy_ws/src/VTFusion/src/PretrainPoint
 ```
 The data processing code and network code in the pre-training stage can be found in `./models/Dataset_process_nor.py` and `./models/PretrainPoint.py`.
 Pre-trained data used in this project are generated in Pybullet simulator, and the dexterous hand used can be found in this [paper](https://ieeexplore.ieee.org/abstract/document/11031426).

 ⚠️ We suggest that users generate corresponding point cloud datasets according to **your own dexterous hand systems** and process them in the format provided by the data processing codes.
 Therefore, before training, please make sure that `dataset.data_dir` in `./cfgs/pretrain_hand_object.yaml` should be changed to the storage location of your own data set.
 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py --config cfgs/pretrain_hand_object.yaml
 ```

 The trained weight files can be found in `./experiments/pretrain_hand_object/`.

 ### 2. Policy
-#### Robotic System Setup
+#### Hardware Requirements
-**Hardware Requirements**: The real robotic system consists of a 16-DOF dexterous hand and a 7-DOF humanoid arm.
+The real robotic system consists of a 16-DOF dexterous hand and a 7-DOF humanoid arm.
 The robot used in this project can also be found in this [paper](https://ieeexplore.ieee.org/abstract/document/11031426).
 The dexterous hand is equipped with **Paxini array tactile sensors**.
 Additionally, the system requires two Intel RealSense D435i depth cameras positioned at the wrists of the robotic arms and around the workbench respectively.

 #### Policy Training
 Enter the document directory：